icebert04/icebert04.github.io/_posts/2017-12-29-magic-garden.md

 You too can have your very own sanctuary.
 It can be your backyard or your frontyard.
 It can be the vacant lot that you can rent from the owner who has no intention of using it.
 You can purchase a small piece of land in the province.
 That too can be your sanctuary.
 It doesn't have to be someting you own.
 I go to my province in Batangas and regularly go to the nearest beach.
 I go there usually in the morning, swim and check the fishes and corals, then go back home.
 I don't own the land but I still considered it as my extension of my sanctuary (for a very small entrance fee).

+Stress can affect your bodym your thoughts & feelings, as well as your behavior.
+To bad I might add that you when you leave your Stress unchecked, it can contribute to many health problems.